 Then I’d kill him.

-It happens like this.
-If a family member is on the line, no counter response is too severe.
+It happens like this – if a family member is on the line, the response is very different.

 Piquing the interest of straight men in what are perceived to be “women’s issues”—sexual harassment, misogyny, domestic abuse—can be bizarrely challenging.
 “Causes” like feminism, trans rights, or pro-choice campaigns are of no interest, because they seek to increase representation for members of other clans.
 Sexual violence statistics are shrugged off because they are just that—statistics.
 However, ask this man how he would react if it was his sister, or his mother or daughter, and a switch will flick.